-Selects all messages that meet condition expr1 and are within a time interval no message[] select less than time relative to the current message.
+message[] select Selects all messages that meet condition expr1 and are within a time interval no less than time relative to the current message.
 The time string is formatted for the Time field (see Date and Time Processing Functions).
-If no matching message is expr1, found, an empty array is returned. string time The condition expr1 is evaluated before the main expression.
+If no matching message is expr1. found, an empty array is returned. string time The condition expr1 is evaluated before the main expression.
 Thus, if the current) event meets this condition, it will be present in the array of events returned by the select() function.
 The events in the array are sorted in ascending order by arrival time, so select() [0] is the first (oldest) event.
 When the rule is matched, the select() function's event buffer is freed.
-If the buffer was not empty when the match occurred, then the filter will be applied to subsequent events and stored in the buffer starting with the time expressed as OldestEvent.LocalTime + period, where period is the time interval set in select ().
-This prevents the rule from being matched too frequently in case there is an intense flow of events that meet the conditions of the select() function. message[] previous Returns the previous message that meets the specified condition.
-The function's parameters are identical to the parameters of select().
+If the buffer was not empty when the match occurred, then the filter will be applied to subsequent events and stored in the buffer starting with the time expressed as OldestEvent.LocalTime + period, where period is the time interval set in select This prevents the rule from being matched too frequently in case there is an intense flow of events that meet the conditions of the select() function.
+Returns the previous message that meets the specified condition.
+The function's message[] previous parameters are identical to the parameters of select().
 The difference is that this function does not consider event generation time.
 The limitations for expr1 are the same as in select().
-If no matching message is found, an empty array is) returned.
+If no matching message is found, an empty array is returned.
 The condition expr1 is evaluated after the main expression.
 This means that the current event can never be the result of this function.
-If the rule is matched, the event stays in the buffer. message[] previous lim This version of the previous() function returns the message that meets the specified condition and occurred after the specified time (time).
-Condition evaluation occurs in the same way as for previous(). expr1, string time)
+If the rule is matched, the event stays in the buffer. message[] previous_lim This version of the previous() function returns the message that meets the specified condition and occurred after the specified time (time).
+Condition evaluation occurs in the same way as for previous(). expr1, string time) message[] consolidate Consolidates message array expr1 based on the fields id1, id2, ...
+This means that any two or more messages with identical values for the specified fields are merged together.
+For the other fields, values are taken from the latest message. expr1, string id1, string id2,) any-type[] filter Evaluates expr2 for each element of the one-dimensional expr1 array in a row.
+Returns an array of elements for which the condition is met.
+The Z parameter is used to refer to an array element. any-type∏ expr1, expr2)

-any-type[] filter